Student Support Services

 The Department of Public Safety Department is committed to maintaining a safe environment for all students, employees, and visitors on College property.
 The department also provides physical security, investigative services, public safety education, first aid, and other assistance in a professional and courteous manner.
 For further information please call the Public Safety Office at 443-412-2041.
 For emergencies or after normal business hours, call 443-412-2272.
 Visit the Campus Safety webpage for more information.

-The Registration and Records Office offers information on enrollment status, registration and OwlNet.
-This office also processes enrollment verification requests, graduation applications, transcripts (with Parchment) and nursing program applications.
-For further information please contact registration@harford.edu call 443-412-2222.
+The Registrar's Office offers information on enrollment status, registration and OwlNet.
+This office also processes enrollment verification requests, graduation applications, and transcripts (with Parchment) For further information please contact registration@harford.edu.

 Services for Military and Veteran Students